scala/scala3/docs/docs/reference/enums/desugarEnums.md

 It is a compile-time error for a Java-compatible enum to have class cases.

-Cases such as `case C`{.scala} expand to a `@static val`{.scala} as opposed to a `val`{.scala}.
+Cases such as `case C` expand to a `@static val` as opposed to a `val`.
 This allows them to be generated as static fields of the enum type, thus ensuring they are represented the same way as Java enums.

 ### Other Rules